ianlucas/cs2-inventory-simulator/docs/api.md

 {
   "apiKey": "api key to authorize this request", "userId": "steamID64",
-  "itemIndex": 0
+  "targetUid": 0
 }
 ```

 ### Response

 - Returns `401` when using an invalid API Key.
-- Returns `400` when the user does not exist or item index is invalid.
+- Returns `400` when the user does not exist or target uid is invalid.
 - Returns `204` when the increment was successful.